facebook/redex/docs/examples/Synth/README.md

 for instance fields.

 ## Example Code
-The project in this directory can be opened with Android Studio 1.5 and contains the sample here that illustrates the removal of synthetic wrappers for static private fields.
-To produce the release APK you will need to update the signing configuration to use your own keystore rather than the `satnam_keystore`.
+The project in the `synt-example` directory can be opened with Android Studio 1.5 and contains the sample here that illustrates the removal of synthetic wrappers for static private fields.

 The `Makefile` in this directory can be used once you have build a signed:
 APK (`Build : Generate Signed APK...`) to produce the following items: